-Does the child often make mistakes when doing a task, even a light task that you know it can handle?
+Does the child often make mistakes when doing a task, even a light task that you know the child can handle?

 Is the child often distracted?
 Or do you as a parent feel that your child is not listening to you?
-Because the child is distracted?
+Because the child looks distracted?

 If you, as a parent, recognize many of these symptoms, I recommend that you explore the possibility of ADD further.

 Individuals with ADD do have their share of challenges within the school system & often fail to complete their studies.
-Therefore, it can be difficult for those individuals to find their path in life leading to anxiety, stress or even depression.
+Therefore, it can be difficult for those individuals to find their path in life that can further lead to anxiety, stress, or even depression.

-Just by exploring the options & being open for a diagnose can transform the lives of children with ADD and not only them but also the parents as they develop a deeper understanding of their child.
-The brain of individuals with ADD works differently in receiving information & therefore it leads to struggles.
+Just exploring the options & being open to the idea that the child could be experiencing some ADD challenges can transform the lives of children with ADD and not only them but also the parents as they develop a deeper understanding of their child.
+The brain of individuals with ADD works differently in receiving information & therefore it can lead to struggles.

-I hope this article will raise awareness for parents & not only parents but individuals with ADD that potentially don’t know about it.
+I hope this article will raise awareness for parents & not only parents but also individuals with ADD that potentially are unaware of it.